Back to People

 Born in Omaha, Nebraska

-Charles Thomas Munger was born to Florence (Russell) and Alfred Case Munger in Omaha, Nebraska.
+Charles Thomas Munger was born to Florence (Russell) and Alfred Case Munger in Omaha.

 Confidence

-Worked at Buffett & Son grocery (teenage job)
+Worked at Buffett & Son as a teenager

-As a teenager Munger worked at Buffett & Son, the grocery store owned by Warren Buffett's grandfather, Ernest P. Buffett.
-(Approximate year based on 'as a teenager' wording.)
+As a teenager Munger worked at Buffett & Son, a grocery store owned by Warren Buffett's grandfather Ernest P. Buffett.

 Confidence